-Mr. Levy is currently an Academic Fellow at Stanford University’s Steyer-Taylor Center for Energy Policy and Finance.
+Mr. Levy is currently a Director for Economic Strategy and Market Relations at Banco Safra S.A.and an Academic Fellow at Stanford University’s Steyer-Taylor Center for Energy Policy and Finance.
 Mr. Levy has served as a World Resources Institute Global Board Member since 2017.

 Mr. Levy served as President of the Brazilian Development Bank (BNDES) from 2018 to 2019.
 Prior to accepting this appointment, Mr. Levy served as Managing Director and Chief Financial Officer of the World Bank.
 During his time at the World Bank, he was responsible for the financial and risk management strategies including development of new, innovative financial products and services, oversight of the financial reporting, risk management, and mobilization of financial resources in alignment with the WBG’s strategy.
 Previously, Mr. Levy served as the Minister of Finance for the Federal Republic of Brazil, working with the president and government in reforming the world's fifth largest economy.